mateusjunges/trackable-jobs-for-laravel/README.md

 # Usage
 ## Tracking jobs
-To start tracking your jobs, you just need to use the `Junges\TrackableJobs\Traits\Trackable` trait in the job you want to track.
+To start tracking your jobs, you just need to use the `Junges\TrackableJobs\Concerns\Trackable` trait in the job you want to track.
 For example, let's say you want to track the status of `ProcessPodcastJob`, just add the `Trackable` trait into your job:

 ```php